Karosta, Latvia: an old Tsarist naval fort tumbling into the sea

-No one knows why for sure.
-Some historian argue that it was a goodwill gesture towards Germany after a political agreement was signed.
+Some historians argue that it was a goodwill gesture towards Germany after a political agreement was signed.
 (Not a good move considering the two countries would be at war with each other in World War I, a few years later.
 Others say they were too expensive to maintain.

 Whatever the reason, their ruins provide an eerie spectacle, crumbling into the Baltic Sea.

 During Soviet times the base was off limits to everyone, including the residents of Liepāja.
 But after Latvia gained independence in 1994 it was opened to the world.

-When it’s sunny, they look almost cheerful, especially the titling building sitting 10 metres or so off the shore.
+When it’s sunny, they look almost cheerful, especially the tilting building sitting 10 metres or so off the shore.
 A concrete staircase remains attached to the building, leading to a doorway and a porch, perfect for watching a spectacular Baltic sunset.

 It was probably one of my favourite places in western Latvia.